librenms/librenms/doc/Extensions/MIB-based-polling.md

 ### Discovery

 You need to add your desired MIBs to `/opt/librenms/mibs` folder.
-You will then need to create a list of the OIDs you wish to use in the OS definition
+You will then need to create a list of the OIDs you wish to use in the OS definition.

 #### Example
 `/opt/librenms/includes/definitions/ruckuswireless.yaml`